 Whilst this might be true of air conditioning units, with a ground source heat pump, the choice of inverter has no bearing on individual room temperature.
 This is purely a function of the room thermostat (or whatever heating controls are fitted), and nothing else.

 How does the choice of compressor in a ground source heat pump affect ground array sizing and MCS?

 Whatever type of compressor a ground source heat pump uses, if it is achieving higher efficiencies, then it will require a larger ground array.
 Correct system sizing and ground array design is key to the successful operation of any ground source heat pump system.

 R410A refrigerant gives Kensa the chills

-Quite apart from the environmental considerations, future availability of this refrigerant for service is questionable.
+Quite apart from the environmental considerations due to high GWP, future availability of this refrigerant for service is questionable.
 R410A operates at very high pressures, approximately double the pressure of R134a.
-This causes high levels of stress on components leading to reduced reliability in heat pumps using this type of refrigerant.
-R410A also has limited maximum hot water temperature, which can cause issues with DHW system; a typical R410A system will be limited to about 10°C less than a R134a system.
+This causes high levels of stress on components potentially leading to reduced reliability in heat pumps using this type of refrigerant.
+R410A also has more limited maximum hot water temperature, which can cause issues with DHW system; a typical R410A system will be limited to about 10°C less than a R134a system.

 More sound advice…